 Are you interested in fostering in Norfolk?
-Find out why AFA is the best choice fostering agency to support you as a foster parent.
+Learn why AFA is the best choice fostering agency to support you as a foster parent.

 I want to foster in Norfolk

-Are you looking to make a positive impact in a child’s life?
+Make a positive impact on a child’s life

-Did you know that there are many children and young people in care in Norfolk, just waiting for a supportive and caring family like yours?
-In 2022, there were 1,089 children in local authority care in Norfolk, and while 786 were living in foster homes, many more children still need homes with caring individuals like you.
+There are many children and young people in care in Norfolk, just waiting for a supportive and caring family like yours.
+In 2022, there were 1,089 children in local authority care in Norfolk.
+While 786 were living in foster homes, many more children still need homes with caring individuals like you.

 Why do we need foster parents?

-Foster care is needed for children of various ages and backgrounds, ranging from babies to teenagers.
-These children may have experienced abuse, neglect, or challenging situations such as parental substance misuse or mental health issues, death, or imprisonment.
+Children of various ages and backgrounds, ranging from babies to teenagers, require foster care.
+These children may have experienced abuse, neglect, or difficult situations such as parental drug use, mental health problems, death, or imprisonment.

-Entering foster care during these circumstances is a traumatic experience, so it’s crucial to maintain communication between the children and their families and friends, while also enabling them to continue attending their local schools.
-Although fostering can be challenging, it is also highly rewarding, particularly when children achieve progress and growth in areas where they previously struggled.
+Entering foster care during these circumstances is a traumatic experience for the child.
+It’s crucial to maintain communication between the children and their families and friends.
+It’s also important that they can continue attending their local schools.
+Fostering is challenging but fulfilling, especially when children improve in areas they used to struggle with.

 Who can be a foster parent?

-To apply to become a foster parent, you just need to be over 21 years old, have a driving licence and access to a car, and have a spare room for fostering (here’s why).
+To become a foster parent, you need to be at least 21 years old.
+Additionally, you must have a valid driver’s license and a car.
+Lastly, you should have an extra room available for fostering purposes.
 It doesn’t matter if you rent or own your home.

-We believe that every family has something special to offer, so as long as you have some childcare experience and a strong desire to help children, you could be a good fit for AFA.
+We believe that every family has something special to offer.
+As long as you have some childcare experience, and a strong desire to help children, you could be a good fit for AFA.
 Our comprehensive and high-quality training programme will equip you with all the skills you need to succeed.